 Mountain biking in the Lake District is an experience like none other.
 With high mountain peaks, rocky ground, steep descents, and forest paths, there are challenges galore and lots of thrills to be had.

-Take a look of our pick of the top places to go mountain biking in the Lake District: whether you’re an experienced rider or just starting to find your balance, there’ll be something for you.
+Take a look at our pick of the top places to go mountain biking in the Lake District: whether you’re an experienced rider or just starting to find your balance, there’ll be something for you.

 Note: this guide is intended as a brief summary of the routes.
-Please make sure you check conditions and skill level required before you take them on.
+Please make sure you check the conditions and skill level required before you take them on.
 You should also have all appropriate equipment for all trails.

 Whinlatter Forest is particularly famous for its excellent red-graded Altura Trail, which is the longest purpose-built mountain bike trail in the Lake District.
 Created for bikers with a good level of skill, it’s divided into two loops and boasts glorious views of Derwentwater, Bassenthwaite Lake, Skiddaw and Helvellyn.